vincentchachere/osticket-prereqs/README.md

 - <ins>Now you can Either:</ins>

-  - Wait for it to pop up when its done loading or.. &darr;
+  - Wait for it to pop up when its done loading

+    or..

-  - Click: The `...` Dots in the upper left corner of your screen and Click: `Downloads`
+  - Click: The `...` Dots in the upper right corner of your screen and Click: `Downloads`

 >**Sometimes when the file downloads it does not pop up, so I wanted to show you both ways.**